inmanta/inmanta-core/docs/lsm/transfer_optimization/transfer_optimization.rst

 .. literalinclude:: sources/basic_lifecycle.cf
     :language: inmanta
-    :lines: 1-66
+    :lines: 1-100
     :linenos:

-Let's discuss the transfer that are not marked as state-preserving and why:
+Let's discuss the transfers that are not marked as state-preserving and why:

 * start -> creating: Not a state-preserving transfer because it moves the instances from a non-exporting state to an exporting state.